It’s not often that someone’s name transforms into an insult, but when it does, it’s pretty memorable!

 On a more lighthearted note, the Times published an article in which they noted how fitting the word “quisling” is as an insult:

 To writers, the word Quisling is a gift from the gods.
 If they had been ordered to invent a new word for traitor… they could hardly have hit upon a more brilliant combination of letters.
 Aurally it contrives to suggest something at once slippery and tortuous.
-Visually it has the supreme merit of beginning with a Q, which (with one august exception) has long seemed to the British mind to be a crooked, uncertain and slightly disreputable letter, suggestive of the questionable, the querulous, the quavering of quaking quagmires and quivering quicksands, of quibbles and quarrels, of queasiness, quackery, qualms and Quilp.
+Visually it has the supreme merit of beginning with a Q, which (with one august exception) has long seemed to the British mind to be a crooked, uncertain and slightly disreputable letter, suggestive of the questionable, the querulous, the quavering of quaking quagmires and quivering quicksands, of quibbles and quarrels, of queasiness, quackery, qualms and Quilp.-The Times

 I personally think the “ing” ending is of linguistic benefit, too, reminiscent of inanimate objects and other trifling things.
 It’s a great way to add a belittling element to the word, which is always helpful in an insult!